|A squawking girl squad of migraine-inducing proportions.|

 That said, I don't know how successful they actually are at not being obvious.
 The scene begins with Roxy gushing how excited she is that she's about to eat.
 This admission is put in the context of having lunch with her comparatively stick-thin friends, who clearly DO NOT like to eat.
 Subtle.

-I could go off on a tangent here regarding the ignorance of judging a person's character based solely on weight.
-But I'll let that sleeping dog lie for now, and instead leave you with the experience-based insights of one Dr. Peter Attia: Stop moralizing and Question the Science of Weight.
+I could go off on a tangent here regarding the ignorance of viewing obesity as a character flaw as well as an excuse to be cruel.
+But I'll let that sleeping dog lie, and instead leave you with the experience-based insights of one Dr. Peter Attia: Stop moralizing and Question the Science of Weight.